ge-flight-analytics/emspy/README.md

 # Returns only the distinct rows.
 Turned on as default
 query.distinct(True)

-# EMS allows max.
-5000 of the rows for the output table.
-Default is 10.
+# If you want get top N the rows of the output data in response to the query,
 query.get_top(5000)

+# This is optional.
+If you don't set this value, all output data will be returned.
 ```

 ### Viewing JSON Translation of Your Query